anvikav/Anvika_BlueStampPortfolio/index.md

 This smart jacket is equipped with an array of sensors that offer intuitive assistance.
 From built-in object detection to real-time text-to-speech conversion, it is designed to be multi-functional and offer discrete aid while navigating a space.

-My journey with assistive technology does not end with this project.
-I'm excited to continue my education in engineering.
-I believe in technology's capacity to mold a more promising tomorrow, and I hope this project serves as an inspiration to other young minds.
-There are countless ways to expand on my work below and if you find yourself exploring them, reach out to me at anvikavasireddy@gmail.com!

 * * *

 <p align="center">